A years-long process led to Obamas' contemporary White House portraits – KION546

 “We’re not looking for a gestural moment,” McCurdy said in an interview recently with the White House Historical Association, which acquires and funds official portraits of presidents and first ladies.
 “We’re looking for a more meditative or transcendent moment.”

 Wearing a black suit, white shirt and a light gray tie with his hands in his pockets, Obama looks out from the canvas at the viewer with an enigmatic expression.
-Nothing else disrupts the white background.
+Nothing else disrupts the composition.

+“What I love about Robert’s work is that he paints people exactly the way they are, for better or worse.
+He captures every wrinkle on your face, every crease in your shirt,” Obama said during Wednesday’s ceremony.
+“You’ll note that he refused to hide any of my gray hairs.
+Refused my request to make my ears smaller.
+He also talked me out of wearing a tan suit, by the way.”

+“It feels like you’re face-to-face, forming a connection,” Obama went on.
+“That appealed to me, in part because presidents so often get air brushed.
+They even take on a mythical status, especially after you’ve gone, and people forget all the stuff they didn’t like about you.

 After the initial photo was taken from which McCurdy painted, the former President had no say in the final portrait, according to the artist.